clefranc/Marlin4Delta/README.md

 This fork is from the [Marlin development branch](https://github.com/MarlinFirmware/MarlinDev/tree/dev) and DO NOT ALWAYS contains the most up-to-date Marlin code.
 I'll try to rebase it on the most up-to-date Marlin code from time to time.
 When reporting any issues, please check to see if they are resolved in the [Marlin development branch](https://github.com/MarlinFirmware/MarlinDev/tree/dev) first.
 But let me know if an update is available that can help you.

 For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release Repository](https://github.com/MarlinFirmware/Marlin).

-## About this fork

-This fork is primarily destined for calibrating individual delta diagonal rod and horizontal radius parameters for dimensional accuracy of your prints.
-Also include parameters for towers rotation (angle mismatch).

-See the section Delta Settings in delta Configuration.h examples for more

 ## Current Status: Bug Fixing